SaiHitesh16/Glaucoma-Detection-using-CNN/README.md

 A deep learning-based glaucoma detection method is being developed in this project.Convolutional neural networks (CNNs), which are trained using publically accessible datasets of fundus images of healthy and glaucomatous eyes, are used in this system to classify images.

 ## Details
-* Step 1:-In this project we have colleceted 3 datasets-ACRIMA,DRISTHI-GS,RIM-ONE publicly available datasets.
+* Step 1:-In this project we have colleceted three publicly available datasets-ACRIMA,DRISTHI-GS,RIM-ONE.
-* Step 2:-We have combined the three datasets and formed a Combined dataset.
+* Step 2:-We have combined the three datasets to form a Combined dataset.
-* Step 3:-Data Augumentation is applied on Combined dataset in order to increase training data and boost the model performance.
+* Step 3:-Data Augumentation is applied to Combined dataset in order to increase training data and boost the model's performance.
-* Step 4:-Combined dataset is splitted into train,test,validation data.
+* Step 4:-The combined dataset is split into training, testing, and validation data.
-* Step 5:-Created a Keras CNN Model and trained using train data.
+* Step 5:-A Keras CNN model was built and trained using training data.
-* Step 6:-Tested Model on test data and measured using accuracy(98%),precision,recall,f1-score metrics.We saved the model file(h5 format) for further usage.
+* Step 6:-The model was evaluated using test data and metrics including accuracy (98%) and precision , recall , and F1-score..We saved the model file(h5 format) for further usage.
 * Step 7:-Then we built a simple streamlit app for hosting on web.

 ## Requirements